 What type of knot is used to tie?

 Well, technically you can use whatever knot you would like.

 Now, I’m no seafaring sailor, and the Girl Guides and Scouts didn’t tickle my teenage tastebuds, therefore my knotting skills are pretty limited.
 However, my favourite to use during a handfasting is the infinity knot (below).

 It’s a reasonably basic knot, but can look pretty fancy as when the hands are released, you can frame the knot or keep it displayed somewhere in your home.
 Pretty neat, right?

-Feel free to contact me if you’d like a Handfasting included in your ceremony.
+What do you think?
+Keen?
+If so, feel free to contact me if you’d like a Handfasting included in your ceremony.